There are a large number of ways everyone can help us fund the refuge and hopefully there is something that will suit you.

 Other ways to help

 We take in good quality second hand clothes, bric a brac and larger items which we sell on at our market stall or themed coffee mornings.
 We also sell larger items via the internet.
 Anything we can’t use we donate on to the Red Cross so any donations end up helping a charity, so before you throw anything away please think about donating it to us to help with fundraising.
 There are a number of collection points, including the monthly market at Iznajar.
-Email us on firstname.lastname@example.org to get more information.
+Email us on firstname.lastname@example.org, or contact us on Facebook for more information.

 We are always looking for people to help us in any way they can.
 Just an hour of your time baking a cake, helping on a market stall or taking some photographs can make a huge difference.
-Contact us, using the form below, if you feel you have a skill that could help us make fund raising easier.
+Contact us using the form below, or via Facebook, if you feel you have a skill that could help us make fund raising easier.

 GPAR is a registered Spanish charity and refuge based in Rute, Andalucia.
 Our registration numbers are CIF: G14842629, and número de Registro de Asociaciones de Andalucía 6571